seojuice

 Which inputs carry more weight now:

-• Structured data that parses cleanly: FAQPage, Product, LocalBusiness, Person, because the model uses it to ground entity reasoning
+• Structured data that parses cleanly: FAQPage, Product, LocalBusiness, Person.
+The model uses it to ground entity reasoning

-• Named-author expertise with verifiable bios and sameAs links; the model surfaces named sources more often than anonymous ones
+• Named-author expertise with verifiable bios and sameAs links; my read is that the model surfaces named sources more often than anonymous ones, though Google hasn't quantified the gap

-• Crawlable, indexable, JavaScript-rendered content the agent can read; the AEO guide notes that browser agents may access a site by inspecting the DOM structure and the accessibility tree, which means clean semantic markup is now an agent input, not just a screen-reader input
+• Crawlable, indexable, JS-rendered content.
+The AEO guide notes browser agents may inspect the DOM and the accessibility tree, which makes clean semantic markup an agent input, not just a screen-reader input

 Where the "Google Zero" headlines are right

-Content shapes exposed to the AI Overview and AI Mode synthesis drain:
+Content shapes the AI Overview and AI Mode synthesis drain:

 • Product comparison listicles: "best mattresses 2026", "top 10 CRM tools"